 As adoption spreads and applications expand, XPONENTIAL is the one event that brings together the entire unmanned systems community to share ideas, collaborate across markets, capitalize on next practices and emerging trends and harness the power of unmanned technology for your business.

 Don’t miss out on the educational sessions devoted to the construction industry.
 Learn about key topics such as starting and scaling an enterprise drone program, data analysis, precision mapping, inspection, safety and compliance, BVLOS operations and more.
 Gain ideas, inspiration and insight from keynote speakers.
 After discovering trends and best practices, you’ll walk away empowered with the knowledge and power to elevate your business.

 The XPO Hall is the center for cross-industry and cross-functional collaboration, networking and discovery of unmanned systems innovation.
 Special features in the XPO Hall help to facilitate your experience at XPONENTIAL.
 This year will showcase a number of companies making their XPONENTIAL debut–from groundbreaking platforms and technologies to innovative startups presenting the next generation of ideas.

 Every year, XPONENTIAL attendees and exhibitors rely on networking events to help make the right connections and build relationships that will make a difference to how they do business.
 If you’re looking to build your network of construction professionals, you won’t want to miss one second.

-Save the date for ICUEE, The Demo Expo for the Construction and Utility Industries, Oct.
-1-3, 2019, Louisville, KY.
+Save the date for The Utility Expo; where the utility industry goes to grow, September 26-28, 2023, Louisville, KY.
 To get the latest information about the show, sign up for show alerts.